saylordotorg/course_cs304/Unit10.md

+---
+layout: default
+title: "CS304: Compilers"
+course_description: "A detailed introduction to programming language translation, including the functions and general organization of compiler design and interpreters.
+Focuses on the study of syntax, semantics, ambiguities, procedures replication, iteration, and recursion in these languages."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: Compiler Verification and Validation** <span id="10"></span> *The verification and validation (V&V) of a compiler consists of the V&V of its parts: scanner or lexical analyzer, syntax analyzer, semantic